talhaimran96/CV_Assignment_2/readme.md

 Examples Train and Validation Loss for SE Net model:
 ![SE_Net Training and val Loss.png](Results%2FSE_Net%20Training%20and%20val%20Loss.png)

+Mentioned Below are the setting used for training

 ## Results

 The [Results](Results) directory contains both quantitative and qualitative metrics run on each model.